I beg to move,

 Domestic abuse clearly has a serious effect on the mental health and development of future generations.
 Around 16% of adverse childhood experiences are caused by witnessing domestic violence in the household.
 The vast majority of this, of course, is perpetrated by men against women.
 That is the largest contributor to ACEs of any household environmental factors.
 Compared with someone with no ACEs, someone with four or more is more likely to experience a range of negative outcomes in adulthood.
 For example, they are 16 times more likely to perpetrate violence, and 20 times more likely to be incarcerated at some point in their lifetime.

-The Scottish Government are taking action to reduce domestic violence in households through an increase in health visitor numbers and the roll-out of family nurse partnerships, and through targeted investment in projects and services that support parents and families to cope better, keep children safe and prevent children going into care.
+The Scottish Government are taking action to reduce domestic violence in households through an increase in health visitor numbers and the roll-out of family nurse partnerships, and through targeted investment in projects and services that support parents and families to cope better, keep children safe and prevent children from going into care.
 Although that falls outwith the Scottish Government’s policing strategy, it is steps like this that help people participate in society, tackle serious violence at its root cause and stop the cycle of violence perpetuating itself on and on.

 In conclusion, the most compelling stories are the ones that are true.
 Over the past decade we have seen Scotland go from being called the murder capital of Europe to being the safest nation on these islands in which to live.
 I fear that in many crucial ways the serious violence strategy for England and Wales was a missed opportunity to tackle the problem in a completely objective and holistic manner, as we have done in Scotland.
 I implore Members across the House to see violence for what it is: a resilient societal disease.
 Although the symptoms must be appropriately punished, the root causes also deserve to be treated.
 We can no longer waste time and human energy trying to deal with the symptoms of generational violence.